banzaicloud/koperator-docs/docs/cruisecontroloperation.md

         }
 ```

-- Pause use-case: This time the pause has been chosen by the set of a **pause: true** label for the kafka-removebroker-lg7qm `CruiseControlOperation.
-The re-execution is paused and the Koperator will execute the next downscale operation.
+- Pause use-case: This time the pause has chosen by the set of a **pause: true** label for the kafka-removebroker-lg7qm `CruiseControlOperation`.
+The re-execution is paused and the Koperator will execute the next `remove_broker` operation.

 ```yaml
 status: